The Judges of the Court of Appeal

 - The Honourable Justice Miller

 Justice Ellen France has an LLB (Hons) from Auckland University and an LLM from Queen’s University, Ontario.
 Before being appointed to the High Court in April 2002 she was a senior legal adviser in the Department of Justice Law Reform Division; Crown Counsel and then Deputy Solicitor-General in the Crown Law Office.
-She was appointed to the Court of Appeal in June 2006.
+She was appointed a judge of the Court of Appeal in June 2006.
+She was made President of the Court of Appeal with effect from 1 September 2014.

 Justice Randerson graduated from Auckland University with LLB (Honours) in 1972.
 He joined the legal firm of Wallace McLean Bawden & Partners (later Kensington Swan) and remained with the firm as a senior litigation partner until 1989, when he commenced practice as a barrister sole.
 He was appointed a Queen’s Counsel in 1996.
 Justice Randerson was appointed a judge of the High Court from October 1997 and has sat from time to time in the Divisional Courts of the Court of Appeal.
 In September 2009 he was appointed as a Judge of the Court of Appeal with effect from 1 February 2010.